Joseph Bonnaire

-Joseph Bonnnaire (Saint-Chef, 9 August 1842 – 4 August 1910, Lyons) was a French rose breeder who is recognized for his work in Lyons, France, in the development of Hybrid tea roses and Tea roses.
-He opened his own nursery in 1878 in Monplaisir, at this time a suburb of Lyons.
+Joseph Bonnnaire (9 August 1842 – 4 August 1910) was a French rose breeder who is recognized for his work in Lyon, France, in the development of Hybrid tea roses and Tea roses.

+Life

+Bonnnaire was born in Saint-Chef on 9 August 1842.
+He opened his own nursery in 1878 in Monplaisir, at this time a suburb of Lyon.

 He especially creates varieties with pastel and refined tones.
 His rose "Madame Joseph Bonnaire" (1891), dedicated to his wife, is still present in contemporary international catalogs.

+Lyon was then at the height of its fame and had many rose growers who exported all over Europe.
+Bonnaire caused a sensation with new tea hybrids which were beginning to dethrone the remontant hybrids, and always with tea roses, such as 'Souvenir de Victor Hugo', a variety which was recognized at the Dresden exhibition as the most beautiful of all novelties.
+He especially created varieties with refined pastel tones.

 Among the forty of his creations, we can distinguish: